-On 30 November 2015, the Auditor General issued an Annual Audit Letter to the Council.
+On 18 November 2015, the Auditor General issued an Annual Audit Letter to the Council.
 The letter summarises the key messages arising from his statutory responsibilities under the Public Audit (Wales) Act 2004 as the Appointed Auditor and his reporting responsibilities under the Code of Audit Practice.
-The Auditor General issued an unqualified opinion on the Council's accounting statements confirming that they present a true and fair view of the Council's and the Pension Fund's financial position and transactions.
+The Auditor General issued an unqualified opinion on the Council's accounting statements confirming that they present a true and fair view of the Council's financial position and transactions.
 The Annual Audit Letter can be found in Appendix 2 of this report.